Jury Panel Schedule

 I already served on jury duty, why am I being summoned again?

 You aren’t required to serve on a jury in Oregon more than once every 2 years.
-If you have served on jury duty in the last 2 years in any court in Oregon (municipal, circuit, or federal court) you can be excused from jury duty upon request.
+If you have served on a circuit court jury or federal jury in the last 2 years you can be excused from jury duty upon request.
 Just respond to your summons with the required information.
 These different courts don’t have a way to communicate jury duty information, so we will not automatically know if you have served in the last 2 years.

 Some people are summoned multiple times because their DMV and voter registration information is not the same (perhaps you use a hyphen in your name on your driver’s license, but not on your voter registration) then our computer system might think you are 2 different people and accidentally summon you again before your 2 years is up.

 Although (in most instances) you aren’t required to serve on a jury more than once every 2 years, some people feel that they get summoned a lot more than friends or neighbors.
 That is possible.
 Because of the number of people who fail to respond to their summons to jury duty we may have to summon as much as 20% of the adult population of Linn County every year!
 The best way to ensure that you are not called to jury duty every few years is to encourage your friends and neighbors in Linn County to respond to their jury summons as soon as they receive it.
 That not only ensures that they are complying with the law but will ultimately mean that we can summon fewer people every year.
 That would be great for everyone!